I want awareness-raising tools that have been designed to prevent and respond to this misconduct.

 - Sexual assault (any unwanted or forced sexual act committed without consent, including rape, sodomy, and forced oral copulation)

-- Forcing a person to engage in position or pornography
+- Forcing a person to engage in prostitution or pornography

 - Unwanted touching of a sexual nature